Laboratories are unique in that they often have relatively small quantities, but many different hazardous chemicals.

 - All materials in the store should be properly labelled.

-Guidance on the correct labelling of laboratory hazardous chemical containers is available in the Labelling of Workplace Hazardous Chemicals Code of Practice 2011 (PDF, 1.34 MB).
+Guidance on the correct labelling of laboratory hazardous chemical containers is available in the Labelling of workplace hazardous chemicals Code of Practice 2021 (PDF, 1.26 MB).

 Guidance is also available in the Australian standard series for laboratories: